- It is important to understand your money values and wealth wishes, and how family members can align around them.

 "We've noticed that families who have gone through the mapping experience have been surprised and pleased to find how it helped them unearth and work through misalignments between family members," affirmed Donath.

 The mapping experience also inspired the couple to begin to consider ways to share their wealth with their children while both parents were still alive–something they had always thought would spoil them and squash their ambition.
 "Once we began to share our wishes and fears about money with our kids, we began to see that giving some money to help them during our lifetime is ok," Susan says.

 These moments are captured as "co-creation" opportunities for further family discussion, and Continuing Agenda items are also tracked for future meetings (see animated video).
 And then it happened, the true meaning of money to the couple and their kids appeared.

 "Even more importantly, the process made me think about what do we really value and what kind of alliances keeps us together as a family," says Susan.
 "One of them is taking family vacations to a destination where we're all experiencing something new together.
 Rob and I had no idea how significant that was to the kids, and how much they loved going away with us."

-Connect with a Fidelity advisor to explore ways to get your family talking about the money values and wealth wishes that are important to you.2
+Connect with a Fidelity financial professional to explore ways to get your family talking about the money values and wealth wishes that are important to you.2